evestor Review – is this the best robo-adviser in the UK?

 What products does evestor offer?

 Evestor offers a range of account options.
 You can access tax-free investing with an evestor ISA, or manage your retirement savings using the evestor SIPP (self invested personal pension.)
-At present Nutmeg is the only other robo-adviser that offers a SIPP product although Moneyfarm will be launching its own SIPP shortly.
+Other robo-adviser's that offer a SIPP are Nutmeg, Wealthsimple and Moneyfarm.

 There is also just an Evestor Investment Account for those looking for somewhere to simply make their money work harder.